GEMScienceTools/RUBIC-AI/README.md

    > 📁 *Example:* `demos/specific_coordinates`

 3. **Set input files**
-   Click the ***Upload file with coordinates*** button to open a pop-up window and navigate to the file where the vertices of the polygon are stored.
-The outputs will be saved automatically
+   Click the ***Upload file with coordinates*** button to open a pop-up window and navigate to the file where the coordinates of the building of interest are stored.
    > 📁 *Example:* `demos/specific_coordinates/specific_coordinates_example_data.csv`
    > 📝 *Required CSV format:*